Open-Attestation/documentation-website/website/docs/integrator-section/transferable-record/issuing-transferable-record.md

 You will require the following:

 - token registry address
-- private key to token registry (key.txt)
+- private key to token registry (`key.txt`)
 - merkle root of the wrapped transferable record
+- beneficiary and holder wallet addresses

-## Issuing Transferable Records
+## Issuing the transferable record

 In the example, we will use 0x6FFeD6E6591b808130a9b248fEA32101b5220eca as beneficiary and holder.
 You will need to replace this value with a wallet address you control, to be able to perform different actions on the transferable records later.